mrusse/Slsk-Upload-Stats-Tracker/README.md

 ![slsk settings](https://i.imgur.com/xmqBJsW.png)

-You can then paste this data into "Input" text box on the "Data Input" tab of the stats tracking program.
+You can then paste this data into the "Input" text box on the "Data Input" tab of the stats tracking program.

 ![slsk settings](https://i.imgur.com/i0PjbCz.png)

-Once the data has been pasted you can click submit and it will find any new upload data that is not already in your database.
+Once the data has been pasted you can click the "Submit to database" button and it will find any new upload data that is not already in your database.

 ![slsk settings](https://i.imgur.com/L8VLpGw.png)